tomfran/search-rs/README.md

 make web folder=path/to/folder
 ```

+This will load the index inside `path/to/folder/.index`

 You can then visit `http://0.0.0.0:3000` to find a web interface to enter free text and boolean queries.

 **Query Syntax**